NordicESMhub/GEO4962/_episodes/07-analyze-control_case.md

 ~~~
 {: .output}

-It appears as a *float64* and is not well understood as a time but it is easy to correct it.
+It appears as a *float64* and is not recognized as a time but it is easy to correct it.
 Here is one
 way to do it afterwards:

 ~~~